-NOAA Ship Oregon II will depart Pascagoula, MS on June 7, 2013 to conduct the SEAMAP Bottomfish survey.
-The 40-day cruise will be conducted in 3 legs, requiring 24 hr operations with 2 scientific watches: 12 am - 12 pm, 12 pm - 12 am.
+NOAA Ship Oregon II will depart Pascagoula, MS on October 8, 2013 to conduct the SEAMAP Bottomfish survey.
+The 41-day cruise will be conducted in 3 legs, requiring 24 hr operations with 2 scientific watches: 12 am - 12 pm, 12 pm - 12 am.
 The ship is requested to trawl at preselected stations between depths of 5 and 60 fm, from the south Texas coast eastward to south Florida (Figure 1).
-The Field Party Chief (FPC) will provide work charts (NOS Coast Survey Chart numbers 11300-Galveston to Rio Grande , 11340-Mississippi River to Galveston , 11360-Cape St. George to Mississippi Passes, 11400-Tampa Bay to Cape San Blas, and 11420-Havana to Tampa Bay) with colored dots representing station activities.
-Blue dots will represent trawling stations and green dots will represent ichthyoplankton stations.
+The Field Party Chief (FPC) will provide work charts (NOS Coast Survey Chart numbers 11300-Galveston to Rio Grande, 11340-Mississippi River to Galveston, 11360-Cape St. George to Mississippi Passes, 11400-Tampa Bay to Cape San Blas, and 11420-Havana to Tampa Bay) with colored dots representing station activities.
+Blue dots represent trawling stations and green dots represent ichthyoplankton stations.
 Hang locations (derived from past surveys) will also be identified on charts with yellow dots to assist OODs in determining non-trawlable bottom.
 Trawling stations will usually consist of CTD casts followed by trawling tows.
 Ichthyoplankton stations will consist of CTD casts followed by neuston and bongo tows.
 In some instances, trawl and ichthyoplankton sampling will be combined at one sampling site (at the discretion of the FPC).
-Such instances will consist of CTD cast, neuston tow, bongo tow then trawl tow.
-However, the FPC or Watch Leader may alter the order of activities to facilitate catch processing
+Such instances will consist of CTD casts, neuston tows, bongo tows then trawl tows.
+Trawling and/or plankton station locations are not to be moved without prior consultation with the Watch Leader on watch or the FPC.

 Prior to arrival at the first station the SBE 9/11 plus CTD and the SEACAT SBE 19 CTD (with a weight) will be deployed in order to test the functionality of the winches, hydraulics, CTD array, and SEACAT.
 The saltwater pump to the wet lab and the conveyor belt will be turned on and ready prior to first station.
 Likewise, the freezers in the dry lab and the forward freezers will be turned on.
 Any problems encountered during the test can then be corrected prior to arriving on the first station.
 The Chief Engineer will be made aware of expected time of arrival at the first station so the salt water pumps can be turned on and ready.

 Communication between the scientists and the bridge while on station will be accomplished via hand held radios.
-During rough weather, the Watch Leader with consultation from the ship's crew will determine which sampling gear can be deployed safely.
-The FPC should be notified of any delays to sampling or potential station relocation due to mechanical, medical, or weather issues as well.
+During rough weather, the watch leader with consultation from the ship's crew will determine which sampling gear can be deployed safely.
+The FPC should be notified of any delays to sampling due to mechanical, medical, or weather issues as well.